-18 Mowat Avenue, Toronto, Ontario, Canada M6K 3E8 Tel: 416-534-0607 Fax: 416-534-9427 www.yangaroo.com
+67 Mowat Avenue, Suite 535, Toronto, Ontario, Canada M6K 3E3 Tel: 416-534-0607 Fax: 416-534-9427 www.yangaroo.com

-NOTICE OF THE ANNUAL GENERAL AND SPECIAL MEETING OF SHAREHOLDERS
+NOTICE OF THE ANNUAL GENERAL MEETING OF SHAREHOLDERS

-NOTICE IS HEREBY GIVEN that the annual general and special meeting of the shareholders (the "Meeting") of YANGAROO Inc. (the "Corporation") will be held at Carpet Factory Building, 67 Mowat Avenue, Suite 101, Toronto, Ontario, M6K 3E3 on June 28, 2017 commencing at 4:30 PM (EST) for the following purposes:
+NOTICE IS HEREBY GIVEN that the annual general meeting of the shareholders (the "Meeting") of YANGAROO Inc. (the "Corporation") will be held at Carpet Factory Building, 67 Mowat Avenue, Suite 101, Toronto, Ontario, M6K 3E3 on June 27, 2018 commencing at 4:30 PM (EST) for the following purposes:

-- 1. to receive and consider the audited financial statements of the Corporation for the year ended December 31, 2016, together with the report of the auditors thereon; - 2. to elect five directors; - 3. to appoint Collins Barrow Toronto LLP as auditors of the Corporation and to authorize the directors to fix the auditor's remuneration; - 4. to consider, and if deemed advisable, pass with or without variation, a majority vote resolution to amend the Corporation's current 10% rolling option plan to a fixed stock option plan, the substantial terms of which are set out in the accompanying Information Circular, subject to approval by the TSX Venture Exchange; - 5. to transact such other business as may properly come before the Meeting or any adjournment or adjournments thereof.
+- 1. to receive and consider the audited financial statements of the Corporation for the year ended December 31, 2017, together with the report of the auditors thereon; - 2. to elect four directors; - 3. to appoint RSM Canada LLP as auditors of the Corporation and to authorize the directors to fix the auditor's remuneration; and - 4. to transact such other business as may properly come before the Meeting or any adjournment or adjournments thereof.